 When searching for templates, we look for the search query inside the Template Title, Template Shortcut, and the Template Body.
 You can also filter templates using Tags.

 We're using "fuzzy searching" to filter your templates.
 Fuzzy searching means we're approximately matching your search text with the template titles, shortcuts, or contents.
 This makes it easier to find your templates.

-If you need an exact match, or a specific template, you can use the advanced search.
+If you need an exact match, or a specific template, you can use the advanced search features.

 Advanced searching allows you to fine-tune results.